1xn/1xn/README.md

 Welcome Human!

 - 🔭 I’m currently working the web as a front-end developer.
-- 🌱 I’m currently learning NodeJS.
+- 🌱 I’m currently in love with Python.
 - 👯 I’m looking to collaborate on interesting projects.
 - 🤔 I’m getting started with C# and Unity3d.
-- 💬 Ask me about Vintage computers!
+- 💬 I still talk about 8 and 16bit computers.
 - 📫 How to reach me: dan@1xn.org
 - 😄 Thank you!
 - ⚡ Fun fact: I'm scared of wasps.